open-feature/ofep/004-OFEP-kubernetes-sync-servic.md

 - Lays foundation for watching of specific flagD feature configuration types _as per previous issue discussions_

 ## Caveats
+- Creates a deep reference to Open feature operator
 - Requires the design of failures modes for deletion of custom resources.
 - Additional load on the API Server
 - tightly couple FlagD to the Kubernetes golang bindings and limit multi-arch compatibility